jamesmoriarty/jamesmoriarty.github.io/content/hiking.md

 author = "James Moriarty"
 +++

 This page is dedicated to my interest in hiking.
-I'm planning to work through [New Zealand Great Walks](https://www.doc.govt.nz/parks-and-recreation/things-to-do/walking-and-tramping/great-walks/).

 - [Photos](#photos)
 - [Gear](#gear)